A free resource for nonprofit

 Your agency strategy for press coverage needs to go beyond trying to

-land one big story -- you want the press to know that you are THE agency
+land one big story -- you want the press to know that you are THE

-generate positive attention from the media.
+can do to generate positive attention from the media.

-- What are good blog topics for mission-based
+- What are good blog topics for

 The word "blog" is short for "web log", and means keeping a journal or

 diary online.
-Blogging is NOT a new concept -- people have been doing it
+Blogging is NOT a new concept -- people have been doing

-information on a web site.
+other information on a web site.
 Readers who want to connect with an

 organization on a more personal level, or who are more intensely